-No one should be surprised if the Bengals double up on offensive linemen in the first few rounds in the 2018 NFL Draft, based on how the blocking unit has performed.
+No one should be surprised if the Bengals triple up on offensive linemen in the first few rounds in the 2018 NFL Draft, based on how the blocking unit has performed.
 Despite the addition of Cordy Glenn, another tackle will be needed.

 After losing Ricky Wagner in free agency, Baltimore could use a right tackle to pair with Ronnie Stanley.
 I've heard from sources that the Ravens are high on Robinson and have him as their top-rated offensive tackle.

 Robinson (6-6, 322) played well in 2016 overall, consistently opening holes in the ground game and showing improved technique in pass protection.
 He shut down Arkansas' Deatrich Wise Jr., and there was only one ugly play where Ole Miss' Marquis Haynes bull rushed Robinson.
 Against Tennessee, Derek Barnett beat Robinson for a strip-sack and some other pressures.
 Robinson had some wins as well, but it showed that Robinson isn't an elite, "top of the draft," shutdown left tackle prospect.
 He had a better game against Myles Garrett, keeping the Aggies' superstar from recording a sack.
 Robinson looked quicker and more athletic during 2016 than in past years.
 Sources say that Robinson lost 10-15 pounds over last offseason, and that definitely paid off.